 JED Athletes: The Beginning

-He hadn’t taken more than two days off each year for Christmas since he started at the club, he’d maxed out his schedule, and thus, five years into his career, had reached his income limit.
-After all, there are only so many hours in a day, and once you fill them with clients, there’s no more upward mobility.
+He hadn’t taken more than two days off each year since he started at the club and he’d maxed out his schedule.
+And so, five years into his career, he had reached his income limit.
+After all, there are only so many hours in a day to fill with clients.

 Davis’s solution: online personal training.